Mark Drakeford: Major policy initiatives

 Free school meals were introduced for the youngest children in September 2022 with the intention of being expanded to all primary pupils by 2024.

 In May 2021, Drakeford announced his commitment to piloting a Universal Basic Income scheme in Wales, describing it as addressing Wales's poverty and health inequalities.
 The Future Generations Commissioner Sophie Howe described the commitment as "incredibly significant" and noted that a poll found 69% of people in Wales supported piloting the scheme.

 In February 2023 all new road projects in Wales were cancelled as they had failed an environmental test.
 This decision aligned with the Well-being of Future Generations (Wales) Act 2015, which Drakeford had been instrumental in implementing during his previous ministerial roles.

 In April 2023, a number of new powers were granted to local authorities intended to disincentivise second home ownership.

 The introduction of a 20mph speed limit on many more roads in September 2023 divided opinion.
-Wales became the first part of the UK to introduce a nationwide 20mph speed limit, with the Welsh Government stating that research showed the policy could save £92 million annually and up to 100 lives over the first decade.
+Wales became the first part of the UK to introduce a nationwide 20 mph speed limit, with the Welsh Government stating that research showed the policy could save £92 million annually and up to 100 lives over the first decade.

 The policy proved highly controversial, with a Senedd petition attracting over 470,000 signatures calling for its reversal—the largest in the institution's history.
 Opinion polling consistently showed public opposition, with an ITV Cymru Wales poll in September 2023 finding 66% opposed and only 31% in support.

 Drakeford defended the policy robustly, arguing that it was a manifesto commitment and would save lives.
 He compared public resistance to the introduction of seatbelt laws and breathalysers, stating that "change is difficult" but would be accepted over time.
 When asked by Conservative members of the Senedd to reverse the policy, he gave a blunt one-word response: "No".

 Early data from the policy's implementation showed significant effects.
-By February 2024, average speeds on main roads had dropped by 4mph from 28.9mph to 24.8mph, with 54% of vehicles travelling at or below 24mph compared to 20.8% before implementation.
-Road casualty data published in June 2024 showed a 32% reduction in casualties on 20mph and 30mph roads in the final quarter of 2023 compared to the same period in 2022, the lowest quarterly figure on record outside the COVID-19 pandemic period.
+By February 2024, average speeds on main roads had dropped by 4 mph from 28.9 mph to 24.8 mph, with 54% of vehicles travelling at or below 24 mph compared to 20.8% before implementation.
+Road casualty data published in June 2024 showed a 32% reduction in casualties on 20 mph and 30 mph roads in the final quarter of 2023 compared to the same period in 2022, the lowest quarterly figure on record outside the COVID-19 pandemic period.